What Is Broadband Internet?

 What Does Broadband Internet Mean?

 Broadband internet refers to internet connection types with speeds significantly faster than dial-up internet.
 The term began to circulate in the late 1990s as new technologies emerged to replace dial-up.
-DSL internet and cable internet services were becoming more widely available and popular, as each was capable of speeds far beyond the 56 Kbps limit of dial-up internet.
+DSL and cable internet services were becoming more widely available and popular, as each offered speeds far beyond the 56 Kbps limit of dial-up internet.

-However, the Federal Communications Commission (FCC) issued speed minimums that define what is considered “broadband” internet service.
-As of August 2025, the FCC defines broadband internet as a minimum of 100 Mbps download and 20 Mbps upload speed.
+However, the Federal Communications Commission (FCC) established minimum speeds that define what is considered “broadband” internet service.
+As of March 2026, the FCC defines broadband internet as a minimum of 100 Mbps download and 20 Mbps upload speed.

-Download speed is the rate data is transferred from the internet to your device, and, conversely, upload speed is the rate data is transferred from your device to the internet.
+Download speed is the rate at which data is transferred from the internet to your device, and, conversely, upload speed is the rate at which data is transferred from your device to the internet.

 Broadband Internet vs. High-speed Internet